-There shall be no road name duplication within a local government, regardless of any differences of road types.
-All road name submissions must conform to all of the mandatory policies outlined in Section 1: Policy 1.6.
+All road name submissions must conform to all the mandatory policies outlined in Section 1: Policy 1.6.

-Road names submitted for approval cannot be:
+Road names submitted for approval shall not be, regardless of road type:

-- homonymous, for example similar in spelling to an existing road name - similar in sound to an existing road name - in the same locality as an existing road name - in an adjoining locality - in the same local government area - duplicated more than six times in the metropolitan area, three north and three south of the Swan River - duplicated more than 15 times within Western Australia - less than 10km from the existing duplication in the metropolitan area - less than 50km from an existing duplication in rural areas.
+- · homonymous, for example similar in spelling to an existing road name - · similar in sound to an existing road name - in the same locality as an existing road name - · in an adjoining locality - in the same Australia Post postcode delivery area - · less than 10km from the existing duplication in the metropolitan area - less than 50km from an existing duplication in rural areas.